Mekhlabhishek/Test1/book/chapter-10.md

 const signUpGetter = require('../getters/sign_up_getters');
 ```

-and now we will use this getter object from imported file to get elements like
+and now we will use this getter object from an imported file to get elements like

 ```
 signUpGetter.primaryButton.click();